philterd/phileas/docs/docs/evaluating-performance.md

 #### Configuring Phileas

 Before we can begin our evaluation we need to create a policy.
-A [policy](policies_README.md) is a file that defines the types of sensitive information that will be redacted and how it will be redacted.
-The policies are stored on the Phileas instance under `/opt/Phileas/policies`.
-You can edit the policies directly there using a text editor or you can use Phileas' [API](policies-api.md) to upload a policy.
-In this case we recommend just using a text editor on the Phileas instance to create a policy.
+A [policy](filter_policies/filter_policies.md) is a file that defines the types of sensitive information that will be redacted and how it will be redacted.
+For this evaluation we will create the policy as a JSON file using a text editor.

 When using a text editor to create and edit a policy, be sure to save the policy often.
 Frequent saving can make editing a policy easier.